Themed grant round

 Having a supportive home helps to keep children safe from involvement in violence.
 Where children live in homes where there’s conflict or domestic abuse, alcohol or substance misuse or where other family members are involved in crime, they’re at higher risk.

-That’s why we want to invest in programmes that support families.
+That’s why we’ll invest in programmes that support families.
 And that includes building our understanding of what works for children in the care system, who’re significantly overrepresented in the youth justice system.

 Which approaches are most effective in helping families and carers to create a supportive home environment for 6 to 14 year-old children (including looked-after children), reducing the likelihood of them becoming involved in violence?

-We are interested in funding and evaluating programmes where the evidence of positive impact on children is promising.
-In this round we are focusing funding on four main areas:
+We are funding and evaluating programmes where the evidence of positive impact on children is promising.
+In this round we are focusing our funding on four main areas: